oljung/portfolio-project-one/README.md

 These pages will all follow the same format and structure, making information easy to find and making them feel intuitive.
 The page about dwarves will be stuctured the same as the page for orcs, for instance.

-- __The races page__

-    - This site will give a short presentation about the different races one might expect to find in on the continent of Iateria.
-It will provide links to further reading on many of the more prominent races.

-    - The site will contain subsections for a number of different races, including humans, dwarves, halflings, elves orcs and more.

 - __The countries and factions page__

     - This feature will give a brief rundown on the different nations, factions and alliances that currently exist on the continent.
 Links to further reading for many of them will be provided.

     - This section will aslo lead to different subsections where additional information on many nations or factions will give the user more knowledge about the world of Iateria.

-- __The footer__

-    - Social media links to project social media accounts

 ### Features left to implement (distant future)